albanm/node-libxslt/README.md

 Libxmljs integration
 --------------------

+:warning: right now node-libxslt is only compatible with the temporary fork [albanm/libxmljs](https://github.com/albanm/libxmljs).
+This situation will end if the [related pull request](https://github.com/polotek/libxmljs/pull/247) is accepted.

 Node-libxslt depends on [libxmljs](https://github.com/polotek/libxmljs/issues/226) in the same way that [libxslt](http://xmlsoft.org/libxslt/) depends on [libxml](http://xmlsoft.org/).
 This dependancy makes possible to bundle and to load in memory libxml only once for users of both libraries.

 It is possible to work with libxmljs documents instead of strings: